 This article, which deals with the relationship of failure to philosophy, originally appeared in The Gadfly (Columbia University’s Undergraduate Philosophy Journal).
+It’s been slightly revised (and, as with most anything I’ve written, could probably use more extensive revision).
 The images are of an architectural model that is not executable at the size of a building, yet represents the sorts of unattainable ideals that inform the design of buildings; designed and constructed by Sandra Bonito.

 One way of viewing the history of Western philosophy is as a gradual separating out of questions that are essentially empirical in nature from those that aren’t; the former constitutes today’s science, the latter what we currently think of as philosophy.
 While trust in the explanatory power of science has grown, philosophy has come to be seen as increasingly unreliable in what it can tell us about the world.
 This, however, is to miscast philosophy based on a scientific model.
 Indeed, once a philosophical question becomes addressable by some scientific method, it has moved over into the domain of science.